bobpach/Crunchy-Postgres-Self-Test/README.md

 kubectl apply -n <your dev namespace> -k <your postres.yaml file>
 ```

 6. View the postgres cluster pods.
-If you have 6 containers in the postgres pods you have a successful deployment.
+The number of containers in the postgres pods will vary depending on the manifest.
 ```
 kubectl get po -n <your dev namespace>
 NAME                              READY   STATUS      RESTARTS   AGE